fadedbee/hadns/README.md

 - It must be run on at least two geographically-diverse internet servers.
 - Each HADNS instance monitors multiple (identical) webservers.
 - The DNS replies exclude servers which are not currently proven to be working correctly.
+- If there are many possible servers, just a few of the nearest-to-the-asker will be sent.

 Provided that your website: